Sainte-Marie among the Hurons: Missionary life

 A small group of religiously devoted men, also known as donnés (offered, given or gifts), worked at Sainte-Marie among the Hurons, in return for food, clothing, and shelter.
 The Jesuits hired engagés, labourers, and non-clerical Jesuits known as "lay brothers".
-The Jesuits preached the Christian Gospel to the Huron, often adapting the story to local customs and symbols.
+The Jesuits preached the Christian Gospel to the Wendat, often adapting the story to local customs and symbols.
 One of the most famous examples of this was the "Huron Carol", a Christmas hymn written by Jean de Brébeuf.
 A translated version of this song remains popular in Canadian churches to this day.

 Soldiers had a small but important presence at the mission.
 Twenty-three soldiers wintered at Sainte-Marie in 1644, but many of the Jesuits resisted the idea of a military presence.
 They feared the soldiers would "bring the worst of Europe" with them.

 The founding of the mission led to division amongst the Wendat, with conflict between those who converted to Christianity and those who maintained traditional beliefs.
 Infectious disease, an unintended result of first contact between the Jesuits, their farm animals and the Wendat, served to further the gap between the traditional Wendat and the missionaries.
 Epidemics of smallpox, which raged from 1634–1640, were brought by the increased number of children emigrating to the colonies with families from cities where the disease was endemic in France, England and the Netherlands.
-Also during this time, the rivalry between the Wendat and Iroquois began to reignite.
+Also during this time, the rivalry between the Wendat and Haudenosaunee began to reignite.
 The Wendat were weakened by their internal divisions and their losses from disease.
 Prior to their contact with Europeans, the Wendat numbered twenty to twenty-five thousand.
 By 1642, after epidemics of Old World diseases, they numbered 9,500.

 War and martyrdom

-With Iroquois aggression on the rise, an additional six soldiers were dispatched from France in 1649.
-The weakened Wendat nation was little match for the strengthened Iroquois, who had used their trading alliances with the Dutch to gain firearms.
+With Haudenosaunee aggression on the rise, an additional six soldiers were dispatched from France in 1649.
+The weakened Wendat nation was little match for the strengthened Haudenosaunee, who had used their trading alliances with the Dutch to gain firearms.

 Eight of the missionaries—St. Jean de Brébeuf (1649), St. Noël Chabanel (1649), St. Antoine Daniel (1648), St. Charles Garnier (1649), St. René Goupil (1642), St. Isaac Jogues (1646), St. Jean de Lalande (1646), and St. Gabriel Lalemant (1649)—were killed in the Huron-Iroquois War.
 Owing to the proximity of their deaths to Sainte-Marie, the French recovered the bodies of Brébeuf and Lalemant to be buried at the mission.